 Less Time Planning More Time Doing

-Stray Asia’s Hop-On Hop-Off tours takes care of all those things.
-Transport is already sorted and with the app you prebook the next bus so you know exactly where, when and what time to be picked up.
+Stray Asia’s Hop-On Hop-Off tours take care of all those things.
+Transport is already sorted and with the app, you prebook the next bus so you know exactly where, when and what time to be picked up.

 Stray also have their preferred accommodation providers at each stop.
 Ideal if you don’t want to spend hours looking at accommodation booking websites.
 All you have to do is simply go with the flow and let your guide reserve a room for you.

 The above is also the same with activities.
-Many are included in your pass, and the guide will recommend the top couple of things to do in each stop.
-Compared to solo backpacking, traveling with the hop-on hop-off bus and what it provides, makes travel a breeze.
+Many are included in your pass, and the guide will recommend the top couple of things to do at each stop.
+Compared to solo backpacking, travelling on the hop-on-hop-off bus and what it provides, makes travel a breeze.

 Hop-On Hop-Off: The Perfect Way To Travel Southeast Asia